-The S2Y10 results of the Fish Passage monitoring program may be summarized as follows:
+The S2Y11 results of the Fish Passage monitoring program using a picket trap may be summarized as follows:

-• Gaspereau: 2019 gaspereau numbers were the lowest seen during any year of the monitoring program and were noticeably lower for both adults caught during the spawning run and Young-of-the-Year (YoY) caught after the spawning run.
-The low number of adult spawners in 2019 may be attributed to the small cohort of YoY that headed to sea in 2015.
+- Gaspereau: 2020 gaspereau numbers were the lowest seen during any year of the monitoring program and were noticeably lower for both adults caught during the spawning run and Young-of-the-Year (YoY) caught after the spawning run.
+The low number of adult spawners in 2020 may be attributed to the small cohort of YoY that headed to sea in 2015.
 Tidal amplitude offers another possible explanation.
-Tides during the spawning run in 2019 were weaker tides than those noted in 2018.
+Tides during the spawning run in 2019 were weaker than those noted in 2018.
+While the decline of gaspereau as a proportion of total catch was beyond anything seen previously, catches of almost everything in 2020 were so low that the low proportion of gaspereau does not appear more extreme.
+The low numbers of spawning gaspereau encountered in both 2020 and 2019 compared to 2018 suggest that there were in fact fewer gaspereau in the River those years than in 2018. - American shad: Occasional captures of adult shad such as occurred in 2018 are not enough to contradict the conclusion from the 2010 monitoring, that shad remain effectively extirpated from the Petitcodiac River system.
+Shad show a high fidelity (97%) to their natal streams, so it is to be expected that a river lacking a resident population would require an extended period to be recolonized by strays.

-- American shad: Occasional captures of adult shad such as occurred in 2018 are not enough to contradict the conclusion from the 2010 monitoring, that shad remain effectively extirpated from the Petitcodiac River system.
-Shad show a high fidelity (97%) to their natal streams, so it is to be expected that a river lacking a resident population would require an extended period to be recolonized by strays. - Striped bass: Striped bass numbers in 2019 matched 2018 with 65 individuals.
-Aside from 2018, this was the lowest catch since 2011, when 158 were caught.
+- Striped bass: Striped bass numbers in 2020 were comparable to those in 2019 with 43 individuals.
+Aside from 2019, this was the lowest catch since 2011, when 158 were caught.
 Although numbers of striped bass caught have varied over the years, there has been an overall upward trend.
-The decline in 2018 and 2019 is probably attributable to relocation of the trap.
+The decline in 2018, 2019 and 2020 is probably attributable to the 2018 relocation of the trap.
 Most striped bass seen every year tend to be YoY striped bass, however 2019 was an exception.
 The two-year age class dominated the total numbers of YoY.
-In 2018 YOY and 1-year old striped bass accounted for 68% of the total number caught but dropped to only 17% of the total catch in 2019. - American eel: American eel numbers fell dramatically in 2019 to 15 individuals, the fewest eels detected at the head-of-tide since monitoring began after gate opening in 2010.
-This stands in stark contrast to the upward trend in numbers captured at the former site between 2010 and 2017. - White sucker: The number of suckers captured in 2019 (327) was much more aligned with those of previous years at the former trap (except 2010), than was captured at the new trap in 2018.
-Theories on the lower numbers of white suckers caught in 2019 are varied but inconclusive. - White perch: Capture numbers (8) were lower in 2019 than 2018 (32) as well as the period of 2015 2107, when numbers had increased from 167 to 231.
+In 2020 YOY and 1-year old striped bass accounted for the majority of the total number caught.. - American eel: American eel numbers were comparable to the total numbers caught in 2019 (15 eels) with 11 individuals caught in 2020.
+The 2019 and 2020 investigations saw the fewest number of eels detected at the head-of-tide since monitoring began after gate opening in 2010.
+This stands in stark contrast to the upward trend in numbers captured at the former site between 2010 and 2017. - White sucker: White suckers accounted for 45% of the entire catch at the trap, the highest portion ever of the total catch.
+The number of suckers captured in 2020 (430) was much more aligned with those of previous years at the former trap (except 2010), than was captured at the relocated trap in 2018.
+The number of suckers caught in 2020 was not abnormally high, but the number of other species, particularly gaspereau, captured in 2020 were lower.
+Theories on the lower numbers of white suckers caught in 2020 are varied but inconclusive. - White perch: Capture numbers (7) were almost identical to 2019 (8) though lower than 2018 (32).
+Captures at the former site in 2015 2017 ranged from 167 to 231.
 Consistently low capture rates suggest that by 2017 a plateau in white perch population density had been established.
-The white perch tolerates estuarine level salinities and moved through the fishway prior to gate opening.
-Stage 2 monitoring results indicate that perch captures were strongly correlated with incoming tides; therefore, the low capture total may be attributable to the relocation of the trap upstream.
-These continuously low capture numbers may indicate that by 2017 a new plateau in white perch population density had been established that is somewhat lower than that indicated by the record high of 600 captures in 2013.
-The white perch tolerates estuarine-level salinities and moved through the fishway prior to the gates on the causeway being opened in 2010.
+White perch tolerates estuarine level salinities and moved through the fishway prior to gate opening.
+Stage 2 monitoring results indicate that perch captures were strongly correlated with incoming tides; therefore, the low capture total may be attributable to the relocation of the trap upstream in 2018.